scottmillers/Terraform/README.md

-# My Terraform Code
+# Terraform to deploy infrastructure
 [Terraform](https://www.terraform.io/) automates your infrastructure deployments using code.

-This repository contains my Terraform code for AWS and Azure.
+This repository contains my Terraform code to deploy infrastructure on AWS and Azure.

+## AWS

 ## Azure